-- For the 3 year period from 1 January 2016 to the end of 2018, the return on sales has been calculating based on a weighted average of the return on sales in each of the years 2016, 2017 an 2018. - Section 7F, subsection (3) of the Health Insurance Act requires "registered undertaking or former registered undertaking which has furnished the Authority with information under subsection (1) shall provide the Authority with such assistance as is reasonably necessary for the due performance of the Authority's functions under this section in relation to such information". - Details of the adjustments required to be made to the component parts of the Profit & Loss accounts submitted to the Authority by Vhi Insurance DAC are set out in Section 3.2.
+- For the 3 year period from 1 January 2017 to 31 December 2019, the return on sales has been calculating based on a weighted average of the return on sales in each of the years 2017, 2018 an 2019. - Section 7F, subsection (3) of the Health Insurance Act requires "registered undertaking or former registered undertaking which has furnished the Authority with information under subsection (1) shall provide the Authority with such assistance as is reasonably necessary for the due performance of the Authority's functions under this section in relation to such information". - Details of the adjustments required to be made to the component parts of the Profit & Loss accounts submitted to the Authority by Vhi Insurance DAC are set out in Section 3.2.

-4.2 Determination of Reasonable Profit Adjusted Profitability Measure - Approach
+Adjusted Profitability Measure - Approach